 “Abbey & Imbrie ‘Ace’ ” by Bronson

 Built for Abbey & Imbrie Co. of New York.
 Except for the branding, the “Ace” was identical to Bronson’s earliest No.100 “Modern” level-winding model from their regular line-up.
 From the late 1920’s to about 1930 or so.
-The well-used example shown below is the only one we’ve ever seen, so these are obviously quite scarce.
+The superb example shown below, with the rare original box, is the only boxed “Ace” we’ve ever seen, so these are obviously quite scarce.
 Click on photos to see entire image.

 “Abbey & Imbrie ‘Rex’ ” by Bronson